B-

 What Factors can Influence the Cost of Living in Addison?

 Transportation: In cities with limited or no public transportation, residents may find it necessary to own and maintain vehicles, thereby elevating the cost of living.
 Monthly expenditures include fuel, insurance, routine maintenance and potential lease or financing commitments.
-In Addison, the transportation index stands at 4.3% higher than the national average.
+In Addison, the transportation index stands at 0% equal to the national average.

 Where is the Data From?